Close Button

 Consultant Orthopaedic Surgeon

-Mr Thakral's specialties include shoulder arthroscopic surgery, complex joint replacements for arthritis and trauma.
+Mr Thakral's specialties include shoulder arthroscopic surgery, hand and elbow issues and complex joint replacements for arthritis and trauma.

 Dimitri Yanni